mettamatt/code-reasoning/README.md

 # Code Reasoning MCP Server

 An enhanced fork of the Sequential Thinking MCP server, optimized for programming tasks and complex problem-solving through a structured thinking process.
+Now with improved debugging capabilities!

 ## Quick Start